hchungdelta/Simple_NN_API/NN_v2.0_seq2seq/introduction/LSTM/README.md

 <img src="LSTM3.gif" width="780">

 Based on the previous result, we move on to derive the second last equation in forward propagation (ct).

 <img src="LSTMadd.gif" width="230">

-dct is
+To update weights, biases, and also the loss.
+Here I only show the forget gate part since the other three equations can be derived in the similar way.

 <img src="LSTM4.gif" width="310">

+Sum up the losses, and send to previous LSTM layer (and embedding input).

 <img src="LSTM5.gif" width="660">